-The Department of Anatomy and Neurobiology Master of Science (MS-ANB) is a two-year research-oriented program comprised of approximately one year of graduate coursework and one year of research supervised by a faculty mentor leading to a master’s thesis.
+The Anatomy & Neurobiology Master of Science (MS-ANB) has two concentrations.
+The research concentration is a two-year research-oriented program comprised of approximately one year of graduate coursework and one year of research supervised by a faculty mentor leading to a master’s thesis and oral defense of that thesis.

 Curriculum